jassimalfonso/TOP_odin_recipes/README.md

-# odin-recipies
+# odin-recipes
 HTML project from The Odin Project

-Create a recipies page structure
+Create a recipes page structure